marcoHomeStudio/Esp8266_StripLed/README.md

 Based on the popular esp8266-01 module ad arduino IDE,

-The idea is to make a a WS2812 led driver  by using 2 gpio's as data pin to drive the LED.
+The idea is to make a a WS2812 led driver  by using 2 gpio's as data pin to drive the LED with the Adafruit_NeoPixel library.

 The device can publish and subscribe to an MQTT broker to allow remote control of the module.